The average person burns between 200 and 400 calories walking an hour each day.

 Boosting Your Cardiovascular System

-Cardio helps lower your blood pressure by stimulating “nitric oxide” to open blood vessels.
+Cardio helps lower blood pressure by stimulating “nitric oxide” to open blood vessels.
 It’s also been shown to decrease the amount of triglyceride and LDL cholesterol levels.
 This is the bad cholesterol responsible for heart attacks.

 Don’t forget your heart is a muscle.
 If you use it more, it’ll be healthier and pump blood easier.